We are happy to welcome YOU to the Best Party in Billings!

-Since it began in the year 2000, ticket sales and sponsorships have raised nearly $400,000 for the Billings trail system, which has enabled Billings TrailNet to contribute more than $350,000 for trail projects and amenities.
+Since it began in the year 2000, ticket sales and sponsorships have raised more than $800,000 for the Billings trail system, which has enabled Billings TrailNet to contribute more than $530,000 for trail projects and amenities.

 At the event our guests will be able to enjoy: